scigem/PynamiX/README.md

 ## Installation
 Work in progress.
 Hopefully via `pip install pynamix` but YMMV.

+## Examples
+Try out the included Jupyter notebook to see how to use the package.

 ## Dependencies
 Work in progress - should be handled in pip install.
 Currently requires:
 ```